 These camps of opposing thought breathe the same air, reside upon the same soil and share the same laws of the land.
 They’re neighbours, colleagues and fellow countrymen.
 But internally; they’re none of the sort.
 They oppose each other in willful intent—disagree with one another over the appropriate acts of human conduct in life—share different narratives about the human tale—plot against each other via political standings.
 When some of these people enter the ballot booth, they think of the effect that this vote may have upon that grand canvas of the human story.
 While many needn’t even turn up to the ballot station in the first place—their internal position on such matters permits it.

 How is it not apparent that some of these differences could be sourced to the internal value one places towards understanding the past, enjoying the present and serving the future?

 What can be said of all this?
 Is there an optimal balance of inner calibration towards these matters that typically produces a more capable and healthy individual?

-Is it not self-evident that an individual or a society that never looks backwards will fall into the common snares that have echoed across the ages?
+Is it not self-evident that an individual or a society that never looks backwards will fall into the common snares that have befallen mankind across the ages?